nanostores/nanostores/README.md

 ## Stores

-In Logux State stores are **smart**.
+In Logux State, stores are **smart**.
 They subscribe to events, validate input, send AJAX requests, etc. For instance, build-in [Router](#Router) store subscribes to click on `<a>` and `window.onpopstate`.
-It simplify testing and switching between UI frameworks (like from React to React Native).
+It simplifies testing and switching between UI frameworks (like from React to React Native).

 ```ts